MKQA: A Linguistically Diverse Benchmark for Multilingual Open Domain Question Answering: Experiments

+To benchmark our evaluation set, we combine state-of-the-art approaches in retrieval, machine translation, extractive QA and generative QA.
+All retriever models are off-the-shelf, and all reader models are finetuned on Natural Questions, including \textsc{Xlm-Roberta Large} \citep{conneau2019unsupervised} and \textsc{M-Bert} \citep{devlin2019bert} for extractive QA, and \textsc{mT5-Large} \citep{xue2020mt5} for generative QA.\footnote{Note that we exclude the $10k$ examples used in our evaluation set from this training set.} In each case, tokenization is handled by the multilingual model used --- sentencepiece for \textsc{Xlm-R} and \textsc{mT5-Large}, WordPiece for \textsc{M-Bert}, each with vocabularies initialized from their specific pre-training implementations.
+Further, all query and prediction translations in our approaches use \citet{zhang2020improving}'s open source many-to-many, encoder-decoder machine translation system, trained on the OPUS multilingual corpus, covering 100 languages.

+\paragraph{Retrieval Corpora} Our baselines operate on a Wikipedia document corpus from Dec.
+07, 2020 following previous work in open-domain question answering \citep{kwiatkowski2019natural, asai2020xor, clark2020tydi}.
+We use the language-specific Wikipedia corpora for Elasticsearch and the English versions for other baselines.
+Using Wikipedia as this base corpus is a pragmatic choice based on several aspects: 1) It provides comparability across baselines and previous work, and 2) compared to large web document corpora, such as Common Crawl, it requires less data cleaning and is computationally more tractable, which improves the replicability of our results and helps to ensure that the major variable being evaluated is model performance (rather than engineering effort).
+Hence, while we believe that using a web-scale corpus, such as Common Crawl, would potentially enable even stronger baselines, we leave such experiments to future work.

+\paragraph{\textbf{Elasticsearch $\rightarrow$ XLM-R}} We benchmark a fully multilingual retriever approach using Elasticsearch followed by \textsc{Xlm-R} as the extractive reader.
+Elasticsearch leverages language-specific tokenizers and analyzers with BM25 to search for native passages in the target language's Wikipedia dump.
+We used their built in language specific analyzers which include stopwords and stemmer in each language.\footnote{https://www.elastic.co/guide/en/elasticsearch/reference/\\ current/analysis-lang-analyzer.html\#arabic-analyzer} We took the Wikipedia dump from Dec.
+7, 2020 for each language as source documents.
+The languages Hebrew, Khmer, Korean, Malay, and Vietnamese are not part of the Elasticsearch baseline as they are not natively supported by Elasticsearch.

+\paragraph{\textbf{DPR $\rightarrow$ RoBERTa}} We benchmark an approach that utilizes state-of-the-art English retrieval and reader systems, enabled by translating the incoming query into English, and the outgoing prediction into the target language.
+We use off-the-shelf Dense Passage Retrieval \citep[DPR,][]{karpukhin2020dense}, followed by \textsc{RoBERTa} \citep{liu2019roberta} to extract a prediction.\footnote{We use the trained ``Multiset" DPR model available in \url{https://github.com/facebookresearch/DPR}.}

+\paragraph{\textbf{Gold NQ $\rightarrow$ Extractive QA}} For this set of baselines, optimal English retrieval is simulated via the passages provided with \gnq{}.
+We illustrate baselines that leverage these provided ``Gold" English documents, machine translation, and extractive QA models.
+We vary the type of QA model (\textsc{M-Bert} vs.\ \textsc{Xlm-R}) and the train/test approach, comparing common \textbf{Zero Shot}, \textbf{Translate Test}, and \textbf{Translate Train} approaches.

-\paragraph{\textbf{Zero Shot}} In zero shot transfer each mulitlingual model is finetuned with Natural Questions' default English questions $Q_{en}$ and passages $P_{en}$.
-At test time the model is fed MKQA questions in their target languages $Q_{xx}$, and default English passages $P_{en}$.
+In \textbf{zero shot} transfer each multilingual model is finetuned with \gnq{}s' default English questions $Q_{en}$ and passages $P_{en}$.
+At test time the model receives MKQA questions $Q_{xx}$ in language $xx$, paired with English passages $P_{en}$.